 In college, Greg competed for two years in the NCAA Division III on UCSD's award-winning fencing team.
 Later, during his tenure as UCSD's assistant fencing coach, they took third place at the Western Regionals.
 He was once offered the assistant coach position at DeAnza College, but circumstances intervened.
 Greg has taught one fencer who went on to the Olympics, and several who have competed nationally and internationally.
-(Greg himself most recently competed at the 2008 US summer nationals, fencing saber in both the team and individual events.)
+(Greg himself most recently competed at the US summer nationals in San Jose, fencing saber in both the team and individual events.)

 Greg fences and teaches all three weapons, but is strongest as an instructor in foil and as a competitor in saber.
 (He considers himself just a dabbler at épée.)

-When he is not fencing or teaching, Greg is a devoted family man, enthusiastic dancer and dogged bicyclist, with tastes for historical reenactment, excellent food and recurring jokes.
+When he's not fencing or teaching, Greg is a devoted family man, enthusiastic dancer, and dogged bicyclist, with tastes for historical reenactment, excellent food, and recurring jokes.

 Any advanced fencer may act in passing as an assistant instructor.
 Don't be surprised if someone more experienced slips out of line to quietly offer you a friendly tip for improving your grip or stance!

-Separately, however, we have three official assistant instructors registered with the FUHSD ACE program to substitute for Coach Greg when needed.
+Separately, we have three official assistant instructors registered with the FUHSD Adult School program to substitute for Coach Greg when needed.
 They help Greg develop drills for the beginning and intermediate groups, and frequently support Greg by supplying one-on-one instruction while he leads the whole class.